The River Club

 The River Club is a small elegant lodge situated on the banks of the mighty Zambezi River on the Zambian side and just 18km upstream from magnificent Victoria Falls.
 An elegant and gracious retreat, each chalet overlooks the river with beautiful views.

 At a Glance

-Take a game drive into the Mosi-oa-Tunya National Park to find the rhino and elephant which live there.
+Take part in a Rhino Walk through the Mosi-oa-Tunya National Park to find the rhino and elephant which live there

 Meet our specialists

 Call us on (858) 523-9000 to start planning your vacation to The River Club or take a look at our itineraries to Victoria Falls

 The River Club is situated in a peaceful and tranquil setting away from the crowds.
 It is an Edwardian-style house and has manicured lawns on the banks of the swift-flowing Zambezi River where hippo and crocodile float provide a pleasing mix of Africa and Europe.